 Over time, Shan created large canvas paintings up to 6′ long, and is working towards painting full size vehicles.
 She paints reflection segments for each work with her hands, and elaborates the distorted landscape within.
-Although many categorize her work as Photorealism, and occassionally boarding on Hyper Realism.
+Many categorize her work as Photorealism, and occassionally boarding on Hyper Realism.
 However, Shan prefers the balance of 10% abstract/90% realism in her paintings.

 Shan’s large paintings are created in high quality acrylic paints primarily by Liquitex and Golden (also using Matisse and Lukas for her backgrounds).
 She is a great fan of color, and enjoys bringing chrome and carbon fiber to life.
 She strives to connect with her viewers/collectors on a personal level by depicting vehicles from their past, or those they wish to own.
 Her goal is to be one of the finest vehicle artists in the world.